 3. The theory about why we can’t wear white after Labor Day is highly debated.

-There are three hypotheses about the origins of the “no white after Labor Day” directive.
+There are three hypotheses about the origins of the “” directive.
 The first theory, disagreed upon by many, is based on class distinction in the early 1900s.
 Although white clothing was an upper-class luxury, after the Civil War it became harder to distinguish women coming from old money or new money.
 The higher-class ladies then made inane fashion rules to weed out those who were “out of place.”

 The second theory speaks to a more practical approach by pointing out that Memorial Day and Labor Day bracketed the summer season, and therefore lighter, summery, white clothes were no longer needed.
 The last theory has to do with popular fashion magazines, which may have begun promoting fall clothing after Labor Day, and the trend was picked up.